-Our first hunting areas are just right outside Vienna (30min drive).
-Also for our mountain hunts in the western Austrian Alps Vienna is usually the starting location for every hunt.
+For our mountain hunts in the western Austrian Alps, Vienna is usually the starting location for every hunt.

 “Prague never lets you go”, said Franz Kafka, “this dear little mother has claws”.
 But those who tear themselves away from the capital like the hunter’s won’t be sorry.
 The honey-coloured spa towns in the Sudeten Mountains, Bohemia’s Renaissance breweries and hilltop ruins, and the tumbling vineyards and underground bars of Moravia are well worth exploring.

 The landscape of the Czech countryside with old forests and lovely cultivated agriculture and man-made fish ponds are unique in the “old world".

 Hungary, situated in the Carpathian Basin and bordered by Austria is a popular tourist desination in Central Europe.
 With its capital Budapest the country is full of rich cultural heritage.

 Its characteristic steaming hot, outdoor spas and impressive landscape divided by the Danube with several national parks and well managed hunting areas makes Hungary a perfect destination for hunters and their non-hunting companions.

 CROATIA & SERBIA

 Croatia doesn’t feel like a place that has been thoroughly worked over by the tourist industry.
 Though development continues apace along the more commercialized stretches of the coast, Croatian tourism has spun off in a number of positive directions.

 From dramatic mountainous landscapes and dreamy deep-blue seascapes to thick wild forests and wide open fields Croatia & Serbia offer a variety of different vegetations to explore for the traveling hunter.